 - Macaroons are one of my favorites.
 They are a great budget recipe because the ingredients are all inexpensive.

-- These homemade coconut macaroons are sweet and chewy, but they are wonderful to make with the kids.
+- These homemade coconut macaroons are sweet and chewy but wonderful to make with the kids.
 It helps you start a family tradition that your kids will always remember.
-I made these with my Grandma, and I will always treasure those memories.
+I made these with my Grandma and will always treasure those memories.

 - You can dip them in chocolate or enjoy them plain.